 Who spoofs GPS, and why?

-Who actually goes to the trouble to produce a fake GPS location?
+Who uses GPS spoofing to falsify their location information?
 Everyone from Vladimir Putin to privacy advocates to teens playing Pokémon Go.

 GPS systems were first designed for military use, and militaries were also the first to spoof it.
 A 2019 study found that Russia frequently spoofs GPS data to mask military activity in Syria, Crimea, and elsewhere.
 Over 7,900 ships have experienced GPS outages connected with Russian GPS spoofing activity since 2016 – a significant hazard for maritime activity that relies heavily on GPS receivers for positioning and navigation.
 The study also found that Putin’s movements are frequently masked by GPS spoofing activity.

-Today, you don’t need nation-state resources to spoof GPS.
+Spoofing GPS is no longer something that requires the resources of a nation-state.
 GPS spoofing technology is virtually free, widely available, and very popular.

-Many people use GPS spoofers to prevent applications from precisely tracking their movements.
+Many people produce a fake GPS location to prevent applications from precisely tracking their movements.
 Some do it to maintain control over their personal data by telling location services that are overtly or covertly tracking users that they’re in Kazakhstan.
-Some do it to trick their parents into thinking that they’re doing homework at a friend’s house.
+Teenagers use GPS spoofing to mask their location from prying parents.
 Others use GPS spoofing to perpetrate (or hide) fraudulent activity.

 Spoofing your device’s GPS receiver so it displays another place is also a popular way to obtain access to country-specific features of games and other applications.
 Some rare Pokémon can only be found in certain parts of the world – if you can’t travel to get them, placing your phone there virtually is the next best thing.
-Looking to get around NFL blackout rules?
-Place your device in the home market for the game you want to watch and…voila!
+If you want to get around NFL blackout rules, all you need to do is place your device in the home market for the game you want to watch.